How To Reject Someone Politely: 16 Ways To Do It

 Image: IStock

 Suppose you approached someone and insisted on meeting them because you thought you would be great together.
 But meeting them changed your perception.
 Then, do not ghost them.
-Instead, tell them clearly about your intentions.
+The most honest way of how to tell someone you’re not interested is to be clear about your intentions.
 You can say, “You are a nice person.
 But I realized we want completely different things in life, which makes us an unlikely couple.
-Hope you find your right match soon.”
+Hope you find your right match soon.

 8. Be sweet but firm